kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

           image: jakousa/dwk-app9-saver:0bcd6794804c367684a9a79bb142bb4455096974
 ```

 In this case the application is designed so that Fetcher can not be scaled.
-Fetcher splits the data into chunks of a 100 objects and keeps a record of which chunks have not been processed.
+Fetcher splits the data into chunks of 100 objects and keeps a record of which chunks have not been processed.
 Fetcher will wait for a Mapper to send a message confirming that it's listening before sending data forward.
-Note how the available Mapper will be the one to receive the message so the fastest Mapper could process a large number of chunks while the some of them might crash or be extremely slow.
+Note how the available Mapper will be the one to receive the message so the fastest Mapper could process a large number of chunks while some of them might crash or be extremely slow.
 Saver will send a confirmation to Fetcher when a chunk has been saved and it will mark it as processed.
 So even if any part of the application crashes all of the data will be processed and saved.

 We're going to use Helm to install NATS into our cluster.